Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-china-endpoints.md

 |:-----|:-----|
 | `https://login.chinacloudapi.cn` | `https://login.microsoftonline.com` |

-Use `https://login.chinacloudapi.cn/common/oauth2/authorize` to authenticate the user and `login.chinacloudapi.cn/common/oauth2/token` to authorize your app for Office 365 for China.
+Use `https://login.chinacloudapi.cn/common/oauth2/authorize` to authenticate the user and `login.chinacloudapi.cn/common/oauth2/token` to authorize your app on Office 365 for China.

 ## Office 365 developer site